tyler-Mos/codeGrind-hackerrank/README.md

 # codeGrind-hackerrank

-//These are code concepts that either taught me something new or were a challenge
+//These are code concepts from the site hankerrank that either taught me something new or were a challenge.